 Figuring Out Your Employer Withholding Forms with AMS

 Once you’ve determined your appropriate tax rates, it’s time to fill out the actual forms.
 There is a range of employer withholding forms you will need to understand.
 Employers can find a full list on the Pennsylvania Department of Revenue’s website.
-When you determine which forms are necessary, AMS Payroll ($129) and our Forms Filer Plus ($49) are excellent resources for completing this process.
+When you determine which forms are necessary, AMS Payroll Software at $129 and our Forms Filer Plus ($49) are excellent resources for completing this process.

 If you’re unsure how a semi-automated payroll software can assist with withholding and forms filing, see below for a list of highlighted software features.